Responsibility for Maintenance: Academic Affairs

 III.
 Applicability of Policy

-All faculty, other college employees involved in the management, coordination, or oversight of study abroad programs, and students participating in study abroad opportunities are responsible for implementation of study abroad programs and activities consistent with this policy.
+All faculty and other college employees involved in the development, management, coordination, or oversight of study abroad programs, and students participating in study abroad opportunities, are subject to this this policy.

 IV.
 Related Documents

 |Business Issues||Management Services||Assistant Vice President||(315) email@example.com|

 Study Abroad Program

 |Academic Affairs||(315) firstname.lastname@example.org|

 - All study abroad experiences are subject to approval by the College’s Executive Council upon the recommendation of the Provost & Senior Vice President following curriculum development and program planning consistent with this policy.

 - Except in extraordinary circumstances approved in advance by the Executive Council (see 5(d) below), study abroad trips will be facilitated by an approved tour operator.
 A list of approved tour operators is maintained by Management Services, which is the sole entity authorized to negotiate final contract language and enter into an agreement with the selected tour operator on behalf of the College.

 - Travel is prohibited to any destination listed with a Level 3 warning on the U.S. State Department Travel Advisory List.